Halal cosmetics industry comes of age

 “It was part of our culture to use natural ingredients in pretty much everything we did, down to cleaning our house,” she said.
 “My mother used to oil my hair with olive oil, castor oil, coconut oil, or anything she had in the house.
 She would use ground henna on my hair, ghassoul clay powder from the Atlas mountains for a face mask and a basic coffee and sugar face scrub.
 I didn’t fully understand why my mother didn’t just buy the products from the shop, as it would have been so much easier.”

-In her early 20s, Elmoumane became more interested in her own skincare regimen.
+In her early 20s, Moumane became more interested in her own skincare regimen.
 After seeing a number of consultants, she found that her mother’s homemade formulations worked best for her.
-After moving to Oxford in 2012, she struggled to find natural skincare products.
+After moving home in 2012, she struggled to find natural skincare products.
 “I decided to make my own, based on the advice of my mother, who had used them for years — recipes that were passed down from previous generations,” she said.
 “This encouraged me to show others the amazing results you can get by going back to nature.”

-Elmoumane started to make her own creams and face oils for family and friends and was overjoyed with the feedback she received.
-After two-and-a-half years of research, and perfecting her ethically sourced and vegan recipes, she was able to start her own company.
+Moumane started to make her own creams and face oils for family and friends and was overjoyed with the feedback she received.
+After two-and-a-half years of research, and perfecting her ethically sourced and plant-based vegan recipes, she was able to start her own company.
 In April she launched Asila, which means “going back to your roots” in Arabic.

+While vegan beauty products are widely available, there now exists a booming halal cosmetics sector.
 According to analysis by Market Research Future, the halal cosmetics market, currently led by brands including Inglot and Wishful Skin, is expected to increase by more than 9% by 2030, with a market value of £43.52 billion worldwide.
 Research suggests that this growth is being driven by a younger generation of Muslims who want high-quality, ethically sound products that reflect their beliefs and lifestyles.

 Popular halal products include alcohol-free fragrances and breathable nail varnish.
 Photo: Getty Images